rak69rak/Robot-Working-Algo-Tata-Elxis-Teliport-S2/README.md

 ### **Key Features**
 - **Autonomous Inspection**: Automates fault detection (cracks, discoloration, gas leaks, overheating).
 - **Real-Time Communication**: Sends live updates and receives commands from the monitoring system.

+Here's a short and clean **GitHub README introduction** for your project:

+---

+# 🔩 Missing Bolt Detection using YOLOv8

+This project detects missing bolts in mechanical assemblies using the YOLOv8 object detection model.
+The model is trained on a custom dataset prepared via [Roboflow](https://roboflow.com/) and fine-tuned using the Ultralytics YOLOv8 framework.

+🚧 **Purpose**: Automate visual inspection to ensure fast, accurate detection of missing bolts in real-time applications.

+---

+Want to include a [demo video or results GIF](f) to make it more engaging?

 - **Safety and Control**: Allows manual intervention (STOP/PAUSE/RESUME).
 - **Seamless Navigation**: Pneumatic legs and powered wheels ensure stable movement on the track.